Remembering My Paternal Grandfather

 Although I don't know anything about grandpa's farming on Sunny Slope Road, I learned from a legal notice in the Door County News dated October 10, 1922, that there was a judgment of foreclosure and sale of grandpa's mortgaged farm on Sunny Slope Road.
 Examining land deeds in the Door County Court House, I found a document stating that the sheriff of Door County in pursuant of the said judgment of the Door County Court sold at public auction on November 22, 1922, grandpa Kuehn's farm for $1,000.

 Grandpa Kuehn who had now lost his farm probably lived on his mother's homestead on Sunny Slope Road with his younger brother, Paul, and his wife Lizzie.
-Grandpa probably stayed with brother Paul and his family until either 1928 or 1929 when he and his family moved to Greenfield in the Milwaukee area.
-A picture of uncle Augie and aunt Marie with their uncle Herman and cousins of uncle Paul strongly suggest that grandpa was still in Door County until around 1928.
+Grandpa probably stayed with brother Paul and his family until October 25, 1923, when he and his family moved to Greenfield in the Milwaukee area.
+According to articles in the Door County News dated 1923, grandpa left Door County alone on August 30, 1923, for Milwaukee with the goal of finding employment and a home for his family.
+He returned in October and definitely moved the family and his household goods on October 25.

-In 1928 or 1929, grandpa Kuehn moved with his family from Door County to Greenfield just west of Milwaukee.
-During this period, aunt Florence the youngest child was born on June 26, 1929.
+On October 25, 1923, grandpa Kuehn moved with his family from Door County to Greenfield just west of Milwaukee.
+During this period, three more children were born.
+Aunt Laura was born on November 27, 1923, Laura was followed by Aunt Helen who was born on December 2, 1926.
+My youngest Aunt Florence was born on June 26, 1929.

 I remember dad talking about living on 99th Street in Greenfield but I never asked him during which years.
 Before eventually moving to their final home on South 63rd Street in West Allis, grandpa and grandma probably lived in Greenfield until around 1933.
 In grandma Kuehn's mother's obituary of 1933, it mentions grandma Kuehn living in West Allis.